-Senior Legal Officer
+Principal Legal Officer

-Sarah has worked in China, Timor-Leste and the United Kingdom, and is qualified to practise in Australia and England and Wales.
+Sarah has worked in China, Timor-Leste and the United Kingdom and is qualified to practise in Australia and England and Wales.
 She is an Adjunct Senior Lecturer at the University of Queensland, and holds a Master of Laws with Merit from University College London, and Bachelor degrees in Law (with Honours) and Arts from the University of Queensland.

 On 24 September 2020, ALRC Principal Legal Officer Micheil Paton and Senior Legal Officer Sarah Fulton answered questions from students in a class on Law Reform, at the request of Professor Simon Rice OAM, the Kim Santow Chair of Law and Social Justice at the University of Sydney Law School.
 The students had read a …Read more

 Latest report from the Australian Law Reform Commission sets out the ways in which directors and senior executives can – and should – be held responsible when companies break the law.

 In this podcast series you will hear from several members of the Australian Law Reform Commission team discussing key issues raised in the Corporate Criminal Responsibility Final Report.

 Each of the short interviews will unpack the current landscape and the final recommendations made by the ALRC.